Maya Kazan

 Maya Kazan (/ˈkəˈzæn/; born November 24, 1986) is an American actress.
 She is best known for her role as Eleanor Gallinger on the television series The Knick (2014–2015).

 Early life

 Maya Kazan was born on November 24, 1986 in Los Angeles, California.
 She is the daughter of screenwriters Nicholas Kazan and Robin Swicord, and the granddaughter of film director Elia Kazan and playwright Molly Kazan.
 Her sister is actress Zoe Kazan.
-Her father's side of the family was Greek.
+Her father's side of the family is Greek.

 Career

 Theater

 In 2012, Kazan starred as Lucrece in Pierre Corneille's The Liar, written by David Ives at the Shakespeare Theatre of New Jersey.

 In 2013, she played the role of Laura in Michael Rabe's play The Future Is Not What It Was at the Walkerspace theater in New York.

 In 2014, she took on the role of the adult Perdita in William Shakespeare's The Winter's Tale at the Old Globe Theater.
 In a February 2014 Los Angeles Times review, critic Charles McNulty wrote: "Kazan doesn't yet possess a strong stage voice, but she has everything else that's needed to make us fall in love with Perdita — natural radiance, unassuming intelligence and gentleness."